trottdeaje/fullstack-full-time/class-contents/mod-1-mastering-the-browser/01-cmd-git-html-css/deliverables/hmwk-1-personal-portfolio.md

             * Create a Google Sheet for the responses your visitors will enter.
             * Look up how to embed a Google Form on a web page.

+        - Before closing of your `</body>`, remember:
+            - To include Bootstrap JS as specified [here](https://getbootstrap.com/docs/4.3/getting-started/introduction/)
+            - That if you forget to include the jQuery script, some Bootstrap features like collapsing the navbar won't work

+3. Deployment
+Deploy your portfolio page to [Github pages](https://pages.github.com/) and submit your project link in the [`#hmwk-1-personal-portfolio-page-submissions` Slack channel](https://app.slack.com/client/TLKSMB8R4/CMK807S0K)

-3. HAVE FUN AND HELP EACH OTHER OUT!
+4. HAVE FUN AND HELP EACH OTHER OUT!